ChouhdryRizwan/learn_django/00_helloWorld/readme.md

-The `urls.py` file you just created is specific for the `members` application.
+The `urls.py` file you just created is specific for the `projects` application.
 We have to do some routing in the root directory `my_portfolio_app` as well.
 This may seem complicated, but for now, just follow the instructions below.

 There is a file called `urls.py` on the my_portfolio_app folder, open that file and add the `include` module in the `import` statement, and also add a `path()` function in the `urlpatterns[]` list, with arguments that will route users that comes in via `127.0.0.1:8000/.`